Antanidoss/Antanidoss.Specification/README.md

 ## Usage

-This project is needed to facilitate the use of filters on large projects.
+This project is needed to facilitate the use of specifications on large projects.
 For example, there is the following class